ishraspberry/fun-programming-projects/readme.txt

 hangman.py: to keep up on my python skills - self explanatory if you know what hangman is
 password_checker: checks if your inputted password would work against the criteria most websites have for their users passwords these days
-threadcomposite: uses threading to determine if certain numbers are composite or not given a file of numbers.
+threadcomposite: uses threading to determine if certain numbers are composite or not given an array of numbers